 Space to Work on Furniture

 If you’re flipping furniture as a hobby or an easy way to make extra money on weekends, you don’t need to rent out a dedicated workshop.
 Depending on the weather, you could work on furniture flipping in your yard.
-Basements and garages are also great places to start your flips — but remember that your space should have adequate ventilation.
+Basements and garages can also be great places to start your flips — but remember that your space should have adequate ventilation.

 If you become more serious about flipping furniture, it might make sense to lease a workspace.